JuanitaSmith/disaster_recovery_pipelines/README.md

         `python disasterapp/run.py`

-    5. Go to http://0.0.0.0:3001/ to run the project locally or visit the website where the project is hosted at https://disasters-JuaSmithy.pythonanywhere.com
+    5. Go to http://0.0.0.0:3001/ to run the project locally or run hosted webapp on https://disasters-JuaSmithy.pythonanywhere.com

     6. Optional: To run unittests, will take around 10-15 minutes